DIDLM: A SLAM Dataset for Difficult Scenarios Featuring Infrared, Depth Cameras, LIDAR, 4D Radar, and Others under Adverse Weather, Low Light Conditions, and Rough Roads: The DIDLM Dataset

 \subsection{File format and topic name}

-We utilized the MCAP\cite{Zhang2022} system to record information from the Livox LiDAR, stereo camera, IMU.
-The GPS/INS information was saved in TXT files.
 All data was packaged into ROSBAG files.
 The ground truth format has been converted into the easily usable tum format, and the original format of GPS/INS has also been included in the dataset for everyone's use.
-Detailed specifications for all topics can be found in Table 4.
+Detailed specifications for all topics can be found in Table III.
 The data storage format is as follows:

 \texttt{data name.zip:}

 \texttt{--color/compressed/Timestamps.png}

 \texttt{--left/compressed/Timestamps.png}